olayemito/DSA-Project/README.md

 # DSA-Project
-A detailed overview of my project in the DSA Data Analysis Class
+A detailed overview of my class project in the DSA Data Analysis Course